tekktrik/circfirm/docs/commands/query.rst

 Querying Board IDs
 ------------------

-You can query a list of valid board IDs from the CircuitPython GitHub repository using ``circfirm query boards``.
+You can query a list of valid board IDs from the CircuitPython GitHub repository using ``circfirm query board-ids``.

 You can use the ``--regex`` option to further select boards from the list matching a provided regex pattern.
 The pattern will be searched for **ANYWHERE** in the board ID (e.g., "hello" **would** match "123hello123") unless